vr-vipultiwari/ALL-about-apache-kafka/README.md

                       - sink kafka connect  - Internally usees kafka consumer api to act as consumer to sink data from kafka server to external database

+kafka developer created Kafka connect framework to implement kafka connector.
+This framework allow you to write kafka connectors ( SinkConnector and SourceConnector )
+It takes care of all the heavy liffting task scalebility , error handling , fault tollerence etc.

+As a connector developer, all you need to do is to implement two Java classes.
+The first one is SourceConnector or SinkConnector class.
+And the second one is the SourceTask or the SinkTask.

+Assume you want to bring some data from an RDBMS to a Kafka Cluster.All you need to do is to take an appropriate source connector, for example a JDBC source connector.
+Then you install it in your Kafka connect, configure it and run it.
+That's all.